Clinical Psychology Training Programme

 Dr Tom Cliffe - Lecturer in Clinical Psychology

-Many members of the Academic Unit of Psychiatry and Behavioural Sciences, other Academic Units within the Leeds Institute of Health Sciences, and the School of Psychology contribute teaching and research supervision to the programme.
+Many members of the Division of Psychological and Social Medicine, other Divisions within the Leeds Institute of Health Sciences, and the School of Psychology contribute teaching and research supervision to the programme.
 We encourage trainees to make professional and academic links within the discipline of psychology and at an interdisciplinary level with psychiatry and other healthcare professions.